Grunet/digestible-wcag-email-sending-deployment/README.md

 # digestible-wcag-email-sending-deployment

-Contains scripts for periodically invoking the email sending script from a cloud provider
+Contains scripts for periodically invoking the email sending script from a cloud provider.